Major Arthur Bertie Gay (1896-1959)

-Arthur ‘Bertie’ Gay was born in 1896 to Major General Sir Arthur William Gay of Lapford, and was a curator at the Museum for over 20 years.
-It is thanks to him that RAMM has the extensive, well organised, and stunningly attractive collection of butterflies that it does today.
+Arthur Bertie Gay, known to his friends as Bertie, was born in 1896. his father was Major General Sir Arthur William Gay of Lapford.
+Bertie was a curator at the Museum for over 20 years.
+It is due to him that RAMM has the extensive, well organised, and stunningly attractive collection of butterflies that it does today.

 War-time service – a distinguished career

-During the First World War, Gay served with the Royal Artillery in the Balkans and Mediterranean.
-He was awarded the Military Cross for bravery in action.
-He also served with the Royal Artillery during the Second World War and was awarded the MBE for staff services and the Territorial Decoration for long service.
+During the First World War, Bertie served with the Royal Artillery in the Balkans and Mediterranean.
+He received the Military Cross for bravery in action.
+Later he served with the Royal Artillery in the Second World War.
+He received the MBE for staff services and the Territorial Decoration for long service.

-Gay was a keen natural historian, whose encyclopaedic knowledge of butterflies and birds from all over the world earned him a position here at RAMM.
-After volunteering for four years he was employed as an assistant curator in 1936.
+Bertie was a keen natural historian, whose encyclopaedic knowledge of butterflies and birds from all over the world earned him a position here at RAMM.
+He volunteered for four years before he beccame an assistant curator in 1936.

-He specialised in Lepidoptera (butterflies and moths), particularly the micro-Lepidoptera of which his knowledge was ‘unsurpassed in the West Country’.
+He specialised in Lepidoptera (butterflies and moths).
+His knowledge of the micro-Lepidoptera was ‘unsurpassed in the West Country’.

-He purchased many rare and valuable insects for the Museum which he paid for himself.
-He also purchased 14 cabinets, each with 30 drawers, in which to store the butterfly collections.
+Gay purchased many rare and valuable insects for the Museum which he paid for himself.
+He also bought 14 cabinets each with 30 drawers for the butterfly collections.
 In addition to forming his own collections, Gay was responsible for obtaining specimens and collections from many other naturalists, including the trustees of the British Museum.
-Much of Gay’s time was spent creating and organising the consolidated collection of tropical and British Lepidoptera.
+Bertie spent a great deal of time creating and organising the consolidated collection of tropical and British butterflies.

 RAMM remembered in his will

-Major Gay died at the age of 63 on 17 March 1959 at The Royal Devon and Exeter Hospital.
-He had no living relatives, and the money left to the Museum in his will was used to purchase further cabinets to house the consolidated collection.
+Bertie Gay died at the age of 63 on 17 March 1959 at The Royal Devon and Exeter Hospital.
+He had no living relatives and so he left his money to the Museum.
+He said it should be spent on further cabinets for the insect collections.

-It came to the attention of Anthony Adams, one of Gay’s Museum colleagues, that his grave did not have a headstone.
-Upset by this neglect of such a worthy man, Adams paid for Major Gay’s headstone out of his own pocket.
+Anthony Adams was one of Gay’s Museum colleagues.
+He noticed that Gay’s grave did not have a headstone.
+Upset by this neglect of such a worthy man, Adams paid for the headstone out of his own pocket.